nwthomas/programming-resources/tips/alumni-tips.md

 - "You're going to like parts of the currculium, and you're going to have a less positive reaction to others." - Andrew McLaughlin

+- “You get out what you put in.
+If you put in the work and you put in the effort, you’re going to get hired and you’re absolutely going to love the position you are in.” - Blake Fletcher

 ### Job Search

 - "Make your Twitter account now.
 I refused to use Twitter until about 6 months in, when I realized the value it carries because the majority of the staff are active on there.
 Building a great labs project + Twitter = job opportunities and interviews.
 Want proof?
 Look at my posts from December 2018. @ashcraft_jj on Twitter." - JJ Ashcraft